-Note: The transition strategy includes all security-relevant activities, from site delivery and installation through deployment and commissioning of the system, as well as all security-relevant stakeholders, including human operators.
-The strategy also includes security roles and responsibilities, facilities security considerations, secure shipping and receiving, contingency back out plans, security training, security aspects of installation acceptance demonstration tasks, secure operational readiness reviews, secure operations commencement, transition security success criteria, rights of secure access, data rights, and integration with other plans.
+Note: The transition strategy includes all security-relevant activities, from site delivery and installation through the deployment and commissioning of the system, as well as all security-relevant stakeholders, including human operators.
+The strategy also includes security roles and responsibilities, facility security considerations, secure shipping and receiving, contingency back out plans, security training, security aspects of installation acceptance demonstration tasks, secure operational readiness reviews, secure operations commencement, transition security success criteria, rights of secure access, data rights, and integration with other plans.
 System commissioning is considered along with the secure decommissioning of the old system when one exists.
 In this case, the Transition and Disposal processes are used concurrently.

-- TR-1.2 Identify and define any security-relevant facility or site changes needed. - TR-1.3 Identify the security-relevant constraints and objectives from the security aspects of transition to be incorporated into the system requirements, architecture, and design. - TR-1.4 Identify and arrange the security training of operators, users, and other stakeholders necessary to the system utilization and support. - TR-1.5 Identify the security aspects for enabling systems or services needed to support transition. - TR-1.6 Identify and plan for enabling systems or services needed to support the security aspects of transition.
+- TR-1.2 Identify and define any security-relevant facility or site changes needed. - TR-1.3 Identify the security-relevant constraints and objectives from the security aspects of transition to be incorporated into the system requirements, architecture, and design. - TR-1.4 Identify and arrange the security training of operators, users, and other stakeholders necessary to the system utilization and support. - TR-1.5 Identify the security aspects for enabling systems or services needed to support transition. - TR-1.6 Identify and plan for enabling systems or services needed to support the security aspects of transition. - TR-1.7 Obtain or acquire access to the security aspects of enabling systems or services to be used in transition. - TR-1.8 Identify security aspects, and arrange for the secure shipping and receiving of system elements and enabling systems.